YihanLi126/YihanLi126.github.io/index.md

 - Optimization
 - Control Theory

-I'm enthusiastic about robotics, and especially interested in motion planning, optimization and control theory.
-My current research lies on model-based trajectory generation and control in automatic drive, and I also have experience in real-world development and debugging of intelligent car on the test ground.
-I'm willing to get exposed to various topics in the field of robotics motion planning, including model-based and RL-based methods and their combination, and other types of robot like legged and aerial robots.
+I'm enthusiastic about robotics, and especially interested in **motion planning, optimization and control theory**.
+My current research lies on model-based trajectory generation and control in automatic drive, including topics like learning based MPC(LMPC), iLQR in iterative manner(i2LQR) and iterative MPPI.
+I also have experience in real-world development and debugging of intelligent car on real test ground. **I’m willing to get exposed to various topics in the field of robotics motion planning**, including various methodologies like model-based, RL-based methods or their combination and their application on various types of robots like legged and aerial robots.

 **<font color='red'>[Highlight]</font> I am looking for PhD to start in 2024 Fall.
 Contact me if you are interested in my work!**